appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

-**Mert Can Coşkuner, MSc** is a Senior Security Engineer at Trendyol.
+**Mert Can CoÅŸkuner, MSc** is a Senior Security Engineer at Trendyol.
 He publishes a security blog at [mcoskuner.medium.com](https://mcoskuner.medium.com){: target="_blank"} and has spoken at various high end security events about red team, threat intelligence and malware analysis.

 -----------